riley-martine/fish-ssh-agent/README.md

 # fish-ssh-agent

 Utility functions to start your ssh agent when using fish shell.
+Rewritten for compatibility with macOS `/usr/bin/ssh-agent` and its Keychain integration.

-You will only need to run `ssh-add` and type your password once, after the running ssh_agent should do the work for you.
+You do not need to manually run `ssh-add` or type in your password, after the first time loading them with `ssh-add --apple-use-keychain`.
+Also fixes some bugs I was encountering where the `ssh-agent` got unloaded or was unnecessarily spawned anew.

 ## Installation